peercoin/rfcs/text/0028-optimal-stake-split-and-combine/0028-optimal-stake-split-and-combine.md

 reconsidered after chain parameters have been altered to favour small outputs and/or reduce the amount of security lost at the economic optimum.

-The optimal output size could be determined by taking the probability-weighted average of possible returns for a given output size and then using a peak-finding algorithm to find the optimal.
+The optimal output amount could be determined by taking the probability-weighted average of possible returns for a given output amount and then using a peak-finding algorithm to find the optimal.
 This is already provided in the Jupyter notebook.
-This would provide a more analytical calculation that can find the optimal output sizes for different network parameters.
+This would provide a more analytical calculation that can find the optimal output amounts for different network parameters.
 However it does add time and code complexity with loops.
 A closed-form analytical solution hasn't been found that can take into account all variables.
 The regression model works well for given network parameters and provides a straight-forward expression.